 With reference to the agreements previously informed in LS R1-150920, a coverage level here means the same as a ‘PRACH repetition level’.
 Within a PRACH repetition level, one attempt is the configured number of repetitions.

-RAN1 also agreed that PRACH frequency hopping can be configured when multiple PRACH frequency resources are available for Rel-13 low complexity MTC UEs in coverage enhanced mode, the details are FFS.

 Not treated.

 R1-151272 Further details of random access coverage enhancement Huawei, HiSilicon